nvoorhies/cs224w-project/README.md

 ## Model Architecture & Design Choices

-- **Encoder:** Two-layer heterogeneous Graph Attention Network (`HeteroConv` with `GATConv`) covering eight edge relations (tweet↔tweet, user↔tweet, tweet→user follow request, user→tweet follow receipt, user↔user).
+- **Encoder:** Two-layer heterogeneous Graph Attention Network (`HeteroConv` with `TransformerConv` or `GATConv`) covering interactions in tweet↔tweet and user↔tweet nodes.
 - **Hidden dimensions:** 64 hidden channels with 2 attention heads per layer (concatenated); ReLU activations and dropout between layers.
 - **Link predictor:** Multi-layer perceptron (`64 → 32 → 1`) applied to concatenated user embeddings; dropout (0.5) for regularisation.
 - **Feature design:**
   - Tweets: 30-dimensional vector (entities, engagement, metadata, temporal context, positional encodings).
   - Users: 13-dimensional profile/activity/metadata features.
 - **Training strategy:** Adaptive negative sampling per graph (ratio = 1), binary cross-entropy loss on link logits, `Adam` optimiser with `ReduceLROnPlateau` scheduler and gradient clipping.
-- **Temporal handling:** Parsed timestamps converted into continuous features (hour, weekday, scaled epoch, minutes since thread start) to capture dynamics.
+- **Temporal Encoding:** Using temporal positional encoding for tweet nodes and  parsed timestamps converted into continuous features (hour, weekday, scaled epoch, minutes since thread start) to capture dynamics in node feature.
+- **Temporal cutoff t:** Tweet nodes that occur before this cutoff t are kept in the input graph for message passing, nodes that occur after the cutoff are used in predicting link labels later on.
+E.g. t = median timestamp of all tweets in this thread.
+The reply structure used in temporal encoding for tweet nodes is also filtered by the cutoff t to ensure no temporal leakage throughout training and testing.
 - **Why this setup:** Heterogeneous attention allows tweets and users to exchange information across different relation types, while a lightweight MLP head keeps link prediction focused on user-user interactions.

-### What else to try

-- Increase `--num-layers`, `--hidden-channels`, or attention `--heads` for richer expressivity (with corresponding regularisation).
-- Add textual embeddings (e.g., sentence transformers) into the tweet feature vectors.
-- Experiment with additional negative sampling ratios or curriculum schedules.
-- Fine-tune dropout/weight decay, or introduce edge dropout to mitigate overfitting.
-- Swap the MLP link predictor for dot-product or bilinear forms if you prefer parameter sharing.

 ## Verification Script